A'ja Wilson's Success and Achievements in Timeline

 December 2020: Forbes 30 Under 30

-In 2020, A'ja Wilson won her first WNBA MVP award with the Las Vegas Aces.
+In 2020, A'ja Wilson won her first WNBA MVP with the Las Vegas Aces.

 2022: Second MVP and First Defensive Player of the Year Award

-On August 22, 2023, A'ja Wilson achieved a new career high in points, scoring 53 points along with 7 rebounds in a victory over the Atlanta Dream, tying the WNBA's single game record.
+On August 22, 2023, A'ja Wilson achieved a new career high in points, scoring 53 points and 7 rebounds in a 112–100 victory over the Atlanta Dream.
+Her 53-point performance tied the WNBA's single game record.

-Fueled by Wilson's late season dominance, the Aces won their second consecutive WNBA title, with Wilson earning her first Finals MVP.
-The 2023 WNBA Finals bested her 2023 regular season numbers of 22.8 points and 9.5 rebounds per game.
+Fueled by A'ja Wilson's late 2023 season dominance, the Aces won their second consecutive WNBA title by defeating the New York Liberty, earning A'ja her first Finals MVP.

-In 2023, A'ja Wilson repeated her championship feat with the Las Vegas Aces, earning the Finals MVP award.
+In 2023, A'ja Wilson repeated a WNBA title with the Aces while earning Finals MVP.

 February 2024: Publication of "Dear Black Girls"

-In February 2024, A'ja Wilson published her first book, "Dear Black Girls", which became a The New York Times best seller that same month.
+In February 2024, A'ja Wilson's first book, "Dear Black Girls", was published and quickly became a The New York Times best seller.

 Dear Black Girls: How to Be True to You